-MFA candidates register through the Records of ce after advising with the MFA Director.
-The Semester Learning Contract must be read and signed by the student, mentor, and the MFA Program Director before it is submitted to the Records Office.
-This occurs at the end of the semester after the semester evaluation is complete.
+MFA candidates register for any upcoming semester through the Records office after advising with the MFA Director, often with the assistance of the MFA administrative assistant.
 Continuing graduate students may register before undergraduates.
+After the new semester begins, the Semester Learning Contract must be written and signed by the student, mentor, and the MFA Program Director before it is submitted to the Records Office by the fourth week of the semester.